poloey/jquery-todo/readme.md

 * Update a todo
 * Delete a todo

+# jQuery todo Applicaion with persistant data
+In html 5 we can use `localStorage` api.
+By using local storage we are able to store our data in our browser.
+There are 2 script file in this repo. `script.js` is just plain todo app. `script_store.js` is for persistant todo app.
+I mean if you reaload page still your created todo will be in the page.
 ### Read todos
 Here I have used array `map` function to iterate through array and generate li item.
 ~~~js